franciscoguemes/phaser_tutorials/6-Creating_a_pong/README.md

 2. This lesson will use also the "live server" extension installed in the first lesson.

-3. This lesson is just the same as the "4-Scenes" but it just implement the export/import of JS modules.
+# IMPROVEMENTS:

+1. Collitions with the palletes: Instead of changing the direction randomly, do it according to the point where the ball collide with the pallete.

+2. Score.
+Create a score board.